 As a public sector bank, BNG Bank attracts funds from and lends funds to local and regional authorities.
-In this respect, the developments under Dutch regulation of 'treasury banking' may have an impact on BNG Bank.
+In this respect, the developments under Dutch regulation of "treasury banking" may have an impact on BNG Bank.
 Treasury banking means the structuring of funds of Dutch ministries, social security funds and a large number of (semi) public organizations, whereby the Dutch State Treasury Agency ("DSTA") is viewed as the central treasury.
-In February 2013 the explanatory memorandum to the legislative proposal to amend the Local and Regional Authorities Funding Act (the "Funding Act") (Memorie van

-Toelichting Wijziging van de Wet financiering decentrale overheden, TK 2012-2013, 33 540, nr.
-3 (the "Explanatory Memorandum")) was published.
-This legislative proposal contains new rules on mandatory treasury banking (verplicht schatkistbankieren), which is one of the measures announced in the national budget for 2013.
+On 15 December 2013, the Act on Mandatory Treasury Banking (Wet verplicht schatkistbankieren) entered into force.
+Pursuant to this Act, the Local and Regional Authorities Funding Act (Wet financiering decentrale overheden) has been amended.
+This Act contains new rules on mandatory treasury banking (verplicht schatkistbankieren), which is one of the measures announced in the national budget for 2013.
 With the introduction of mandatory treasury banking for local and regional authorities, the government aims to decrease the EMU debt of the public sector.
-If the legislative proposal is adopted and the Funding Act comes into effect, local and regional authorities, including water boards, will be required to hold all their gross surplus liquid funds and investments above the threshold of 0.75% of the total budget with accounts held at the Netherlands Ministry of Finance (Ministerie van Financiën).
-The legislative proposal provides for local and regional authorities to use these surplus liquid funds and investments to discharge debts or - under certain conditions - to grant loans to other local or regional authorities.
-These amendments aim to decrease the external funding needs of the State of the Netherlands, which is intended to result in a cut on public debt.
+Local and regional authorities are required to hold their surplus liquid funds in accounts held at the Netherlands Ministry of Finance (Ministerie van Financiën).
+These amendments aim to decrease the external funding needs of the State of the Netherlands, which is intended to result in a reduction of public debt.
 Within the Ministry of Finance, treasury banking will be executed by the DSTA.
 The participating local and regional authorities would be required to conclude agreements under private law with the DSTA.
-The legislative proposal is currently pending before the Lower House of the Dutch Parliament (Tweede Kamer).
-Public sector banks such as BNG Bank and the local and regional authorities will be consulted regarding the implementation of the envisaged new system of mandatory treasury banking.
-According to the Explanatory Memorandum, the implementation of mandatory treasury banking is not expected to have a significant effect on public sector banks.
-Public sector banks such as BNG Bank are intended to maintain their core business of financing local and regional authorities and the semi-public sector.
+According to the Explanatory

+Memorandum, the implementation of mandatory treasury banking is not expected to have a significant effect on public sector banks.
+Public sector banks such as BNG Bank are intended to maintain their core business of financing local and regional authorities, public housing associations and healthcare institutions and the semi-public sector.
 Furthermore, the share ownership of the State of the Netherlands in the public sector banks is not subject to debate.
-However, if mandatory treasury banking were to be introduced in the Netherlands, there can be no assurance that this would not negatively impact BNG Bank's financial condition and results of operations.
+However, with the introduction of mandatory treasury banking in the Netherlands at the end of 2013, BNG Bank experienced a decline in commission income in 2013 of almost €1 million compared to 2012.
+Due to the decrease in assets under management, the contribution to commission income by BNG Vermogensbeheer fell to approximately €6 million.
+There is no assurance that the treasury banking regime and loss of access to these funds will not continue to negatively impact BNG Bank's financial condition and results of operations.